BenWilliams7/went-to-bali-mwahaha/README.md

 5. Add image column to products and migrate.
 (*Sidenote on fixed bug:* Accidentally rolled back a previous migration.
 When migrate was run again that migration generated a default that broke the application.
 Had to reset the browser cache in addition to rake db:reset in order to fix the app as just fixing the migration and resetting alone didn't fix it.)

+6. Add validation for positive number.

+7. Add flash for sign up, sign in, and sign out.